Sparse linear algebra

 Sparse rows

 Building blocks for sparse matrices are sparse rows, which are modelled by objects of type SRow.
-More precisely, the type is of parametrized form SRow{T}, where T is the element type of the base ring $R$.
+More precisely, the type is of parametrized form SRow{T}, where T is the element type of the base ring RR.
 For example, SRow{ZZRingElem} is the type for sparse rows over the integers.

-It is important to note that sparse rows do not have a fixed number of columns, that is, they represent elements of $\{ (x_i)_i \in R^{\mathbb{N}} \mid x_i = 0 \text{ for almost all }i\}$.
+It is important to note that sparse rows do not have a fixed number of columns, that is, they represent elements of {(xi)iRNxi=0 for almost all i}\{ (x_i)_i \in R^{\mathbb{N}} \mid x_i = 0 \text{ for almost all }i\}.
 In particular any two sparse rows over the same base ring can be added.

 Creation